ldengel3718/Engr3/README.md

 ## Photointerrupter

 ### Description & Code
 This assignment told us how many times something had interrupted the photo interrupter in 4 seconds.
+It would count how many times it was interrupted in the interval and print it.
+If nothing it would just print 0.
 ```python
 from digitalio import DigitalInOut, Direction, Pull
 import time